Understanding the mechanisms of insect flight and implementing them in biomimetic robots

 Flying insects can perform a wide range or aerial maneuvers better than any man-made flying device.
 Some insects can land upside down, change direction in a split of a second and engage prey in mid-air.
-To achieve such impressive capabilities, insects have evolved unique flight mechanisms, including a control system that exhibits the fastest reflexes in the animal kingdom.
+To achieve such impressive capabilities, insects have evolved unique flight mechanisms, including a control system that exhibits reflexes among the fastest in the animal kingdom.